The Secular Transition: A bibliographic essay

 The contemporary debate

 Two books published almost simultaneously mark the beginning of the contemporary debate over secularisation.
 In Religion in Secular Society (1966) [and see the ‘50th anniversary’ edition from 2016 with introductions and appendices by Steve Bruce], Bryan Wilson argued that religion has lost its social significance, whatever beliefs and practices individuals might maintain in private.
 Religious institutions no longer shape education, politics, law, or public morality in the way they once did.
-In The Sacred Canopy (1967), Berger argued that modernisation led to a ‘pluralization’ of worldviews, undermining the taken-for-granted status of any single religious tradition.
+In The Sacred Canopy (1967), Peter Berger argued that modernisation led to a ‘pluralisation’ of worldviews, undermining the taken-for-granted status of any single religious tradition.
 When multiple competing truth claims exist side by side, the plausibility structures supporting religious belief weaken, leading to a “crisis of credibility” for religion.

 Although the secularisation thesis is often regarded as having been especially influential in this period, there was never a consensus.
-Indeed, prominent opposing views appeared at the same time, notably David Martin (1965) “Towards eliminating the concept of secularization”, in Penguin Survey of the Social Sciences, edited by Julius Gould, and Thomas Luckmann (1967) The Invisible Religion: The Problem of Religion in Modern Society, in which he argued that religiosity would persist in idiosyncratic forms.
+Indeed, prominent opposing views appeared at the same time, notably David Martin (1965) “Towards eliminating the concept of secularization”, in the Penguin Survey of the Social Sciences, edited by Julius Gould, and Thomas Luckmann (1967) The Invisible Religion: The Problem of Religion in Modern Society, in which he argued that religiosity would persist in idiosyncratic forms.
 Likewise, Robert Bellah (1964) “Religious evolution” in the American Sociological Review implies support for the change, not decline position, as does his famous 1967 essay “Civil religion in America” in Daedalus.
 A 1967 article in the Journal for the Scientific Study of Religion expresses exasperation at the ambiguity of the term ‘secularisation’, with abandonment offered as an option (Larry Shiner, “The concept of secularization in empirical research”).

 Other dissenting voices soon appeared, with both Mary Douglas (in Natural Symbols: Explorations in Cosmology, 1970) and Andrew Greeley (in Unsecular Man: The Persistence of Religion, 1972) arguing that religion is an inescapable feature of the human condition.
 In short, the secularisation thesis was always contentious.